melfitz12/Data-Portfolio/README.md

 # Data Portfolio - MBA

 ## About Me
 Hi!
+My name is Melanie Fitzgerald.
 I am a graduate student at Carroll University in Waukesha, WI pursuing an MBA with an emphasis in Business Analytics.

 This is a repository of analytics projects I completed for various courses in the MBA program.